 Be careful whenever you get into or out of your vehicle's cab.
-Whether you have a COE or conventional cab, always maintain at least three points of contact with your hands on the grab handles and your feet on the steps.
+Always maintain at least three points of contact with your hands on the grab handles and your feet on the steps.

 WARNING!
 Jumping out of the cab or getting into the cab without proper caution is dangerous.
 You could slip and fall, possibly suffering a serious injury.
 Keep steps clean.
 Clean any fuel, oil, or grease off of the steps before entering the cab.
 Use the steps and grab handles provided, and always keep at least three points of contact between your hands and feet and the truck.
 Look where you are going.